bikeshaving/crank/website/documents/guides/02-elements.md

 title: Elements and Renderers
 ---

 **Note:** If you’re familiar with how elements work in React, you may want to skip ahead to [the guide on components](./components).
-Elements in Crank work almost exactly as they do in React.
+Elements in Crank work almost exactly like they do in React.

 ## Transpiling JSX
 Crank works with [JSX](https://facebook.github.io/jsx/), a well-supported, XML-like syntax extension to JavaScript.
-The hardest part about setting up a Crank project will probably be configuring your favorite web tools to transpile JSX in a way Crank understands; luckily, this section will walk you through the latest in JSX transforms and configurations.

 ### Two types of JSX transpilation
 Historically speaking, there are two ways to transform JSX: the *classic* and *automatic* transforms.
 Crank supports both formats.